flow-typed/flow-typed/CONTRIBUTING.md

 ```

 Using `mixed` in place of `any` for the return type of a function or the type of a variable is a judgement call, though.
 Return types and declared variables flow into users' programs, which means that users will have to prove the type of `mixed` before they can use them.

+### Exporting modules

+When you export a module, you have a choice to use CommonJS or ES6 syntax.
+We generally recommend to use ES6 syntax.
+As [discussed here](https://github.com/flowtype/flow-typed/issues/1859#issuecomment-374575368), if you need both named exports and a default export, then you need to use the ES6 syntax.

 ### Prefix global variables that aren't really meant to be global